-Spain is a beautiful country, traveling inside of Spain is an experience...
-Spanish cuisine is definitely unique.
-Every region has special dishes that are amazing... but no plate is more special than Segovian Suckling Pig.
+Spain is a beautiful country and traveling around sampling the many and varied Spanish cuisines from around the country is definitely unique.
+Every region has special dishes that are amazing but no plate is more special than Segovian Suckling Pig.

 Suckling Pig makes for an AMAZING holiday meal.
 A 10 lb Suckling Pig will be good for 5-7 people.
 So if you have a larger group you may need more than one.

-Believe it or not, cooking it is fairly simple... you can use your grill, oven or smoker.
-Either way it will be delicious.
+Believe it or not, cooking suckling pig is fairly simple.
+You can use your grill, oven or smoker.
+Either way, it will be delicious.
 Here is how:

-- Place your suckling pig on a tray (the one in our picture is idea, but any will work... including glass.
-Place a couple fingers of water on the tray and some potatoes (the potatoes will be your side... an they will be AMAAAZING!!)
+- Place your suckling pig on a tray (the one in our picture gives you an idea, but any will work, including glass).
+Place a couple fingers of water on the tray and some potatoes (the potatoes will be your side dish and they will be amazing!)

 - Pre-head your oven/grill/smoker to 220-240°F.